All Episodes

 Well, then be quiet.

-What what if you wouldn't end the existing program and no Democrat is called for the existing program to end, and yet you watch when the hearings for Mike Hayden start, that's what they're gonna focus on.
+If you wouldn't end the existing program and no Democrat has called for the existing program to end, and yet you watch when the hearings for Mike Hayden start, that's what they're going to focus on.

-If the nation and a Democrat, they're gonna cameras will be on this, they can't wait, folks.
+If the nation and the Democrat, the cameras will be on this.

-And if the Democrats want to go on display, and I think they're entirely capable of it, they're arrogance, such they think they've already won the elections in November, and by definition the White House in 08.
+And if the Democrats want to go on display, and I think they're entirely capable of it, they're arrogance such they think they've already won the elections in November.

-Uh, if they want to put their their uh uh passion uh for exposing this nation to further terrorist attack by weakening programs that would help us learn when and if future attacks are slated.
+And by definition, the White House in 08, if they want to put their passion for exposing this nation to further terrorist attack by weakening programs that would help us learn when and if future attacks are slated.

-If they want to just put this military man who will be there in his uniform, who's gonna be talking about protecting the country and national security, and if they want to try to make this guy look like the enemy, then I think let him go.
+If they want to do that, if they want to just put this military man who will be there in his uniform, who's going to be talking about protecting the country and national security, and if they want to try to make this guy look like the enemy, then I think let them go.

 I can't imagine that they'll be stupid enough.